lucaoflaif/telegram-bot-design-pattern/README.md

 ### Functions

 Obviously, the pattern will handle the Bot function's, simply, all your functions must be saved in the [functions](functions/) folder, each function will be a class in a python file that **must start with one or more underscore symbol**.
-Let's the [Example function file](functions/_example_function.py).
+Let's open the [Example function file](functions/_example_function.py).

 ```python
 class ExampleReply(object):